turingschool/curriculum/source/paths/elevate/maximizing_heroku.markdown

 ## Scaling Web Processes

 Even with threading, the traffic a single dyno can serve is limited.
-The easiest way to scale the number of concurrent requests you application can handle is to increase the number of dynos.
+The easiest way to scale the number of concurrent requests your application can handle is to increase the number of dynos.

 ### Through the GUI